Publication updated on 17 December 2021 with data for Quarter1 2021-22.

 - For local authorities the resource provides interactive coverage data on their area and identifies areas for improvement and areas to focus health promotion initiatives.

 - To find out more general information on the NHS cervical screening programme and resources to help support initiatives to help individuals decide if they would like to take up their cervical screening invitation, please use the links below:

 In order to access the dashboard and its functionality, one of the following internet browsers is required

 • Safari Mac latest version

 Dashboards can be accessed by clicking the links above, or via the links in the resources section below.

 What data is available in the interactive dashboard?

-The dashboards present data for screening coverage at two age groups, 25-49 and 50-64 years, which are obtained from monthly reports produced by the Open Exeter system (hosted by NHS Digital).
-The dashboard also includes data for the number of women eligible and screened at each GP Practice, CCG and Local Authority.
+The dashboards present data on screening coverage for 2 age groups, 25 to 49 and 50 to 64 years, which are obtained from monthly reports produced by the Open Exeter system (hosted by NHS Digital).
+The dashboard also includes data for the number of individuals eligible and screened at each GP practice, CCG and local authority.